scitran/client/Data-organization.md

 **scitran** methods use the term Info to refer to actions on the metadata.
 There are many methods to read and modify the Flywheel Info fields.

-    st.containerInfoGet - Read the metadata from a container
+    st.infoGet - Read the metadata from a container or file

 Certain types of **metadata** are given a special status.
 These are **notes, tags, and attachments**.
 They are all metadata, but it dawned on us that people use this system, and people like having meaningful names for certain types of information.